rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 };
 ```

-No we can display the client-side validation errors next to the form fields if there are any.
+Now we can display the client-side validation errors next to the form fields if there are any.
 Otherwise we check for the server-side validation errors:

 ```tsx{3,7}
 <label htmlFor="title">Title:</label>